The Investment Fund Sustainable Economy North-Holland (PDENH) and ENGIE Nederland have become new partners in the Ambigo biomass gasification project.

 A decision by the Investment Fund Sustainable Economy North-Holland (PDENH) and ENGIE Nederland to become partners represents one of the last steps towards the creation of Ambigo, a unique and innovative biomass gasification plant in Alkmaar, Netherlands.

 Research and demo facility

 PDENH and ENGIE Nederland join existing project partners ECN, Gasunie New Energy, a technology development subsidiary of N.V.
-Nederlandse Gasunie, which provides gas transmission in the Netherlands and northern Germany and Royal Dahlman, a global supplier of specialised filtration system technology for the petrochemical and chemical industry and high-tech components for gas turbines.
+Nederlandse Gasunie, which provides gas transmission in the Netherlands and northern Germany, and Royal Dahlman, a global supplier of specialized filtration system technology for the petrochemical and chemical industry and high-tech components for gas turbines.

 Energy Innovation Park

 Ambigo will be based at Alkmaar’s Energy Innovation Park and will be the first company to use the facilities of InVesta, a centre of expertise for biomass gasification and green gas.

 Construction is expected to begin in 2017 and, from 2018, the research and demonstration facility can be used to convert residual flows of biomass, such as waste wood, into green gas.